 - In the past 2 years have you had a serious dental problem or problems (e.g., untreated dental infections, missing teeth, unresolved severe toothaches, etc.)?
 [Question 8i]

 Before the form is signed, the AC should answer any questions the applicant and/or his or her parent or other representative may have, and should also provide a list of what is considered “basic routine health care” from the ePRH Exhibit 6-4.

 The ACs may also collect additional oral health records.
 A copy of all health information collected is forwarded to the center of assignment.

 At the center of assignment, the HWM will review all questionnaire responses.
 The HWM may enlist the professional expertise of the Center Dentist to evaluate the oral health information in the applicant folder.
 Every effort is made to assess how the students' untreated oral disease conditions may be addressed with basic oral care on center.

-See ETA 6-53 Job Corps Health Questionnaire, Instructions and Documentation Guidance for more information.
+See ETA 6-53 Job Corps Health Questionnaire, Instructions and Documentation Guidance on the Documents page for more information.

 Oral Health-Related Interface during the Career Preparation Period (CPP)

 Health History ePRH 6.10, R1 (a)